I-CANyons Tool Kit for Parents

 MD.1 Measure the length of an object by selecting and using appropriate tools such as rulers, yardsticks, meter sticks, and measuring tapes.

-Measure the length of an object twice, using length units of different lengths for the two measurements; describe how the two measurements relate to the size of the unit chosen.
+MD.2 Measure the length of an object twice, using length units of different lengths for the two measurements; describe how the two measurements relate to the size of the unit chosen.
+MD.3 Estimate lengths using units of inches, feet, centimeters, and meters.
+MD.4 Measure to determine how much longer one object is than another, expressing the length difference in terms of a standard length unit. |

 Second grade students will be able to choose an appropriate measuring tool to measure the length of an object and be able to compare and calculate the differences in lengths of objects.
 They will be able to estimate (guess) the length of an object based on the unit of measure (inches, feet, etc.)